RACE BRIEFING

 Change to runner: The timing chip must be handed over to the runner within the marked ‘handover zone’.

 Handover to the runner: The timing chip must be handed over to the runner within the marked ‘handover zone’.
-Take your red bag and go to the ‘Recovery Area’ after the finish and refresh yourself with food and drinks.
+Take your BLUE bag and go to the ‘Recovery Area’ after the finish and refresh yourself with food and drinks.

 Note: If you exceed the time limit of 5h 30 min, you may be withdrawn from the race.